This super moist Sweet Potato Pound Cake is made with

-Remove the cake from the oven and allow it to cool for about 20 minutes before inverting.
+Remove the cake from the oven and allow it to cool for about 20 minutes before inverting (flipping it out of the pan).
 Allow the cake to continue to cool on a wire rack before adding the icing.

 Using a hand or stand mixer, mix the butter and cream cheese until well blended.
 Then add the vanilla extract and salt.

 Next on slow speed, add the powdered sugar about a ½ c at a time until well blended and creamy.

 Then add the milk and mix until combined.
 Decorate the cake with the icing however you desire.
 Top with chopped pecans (optional) and serve.

 A pound cake is commonly made in a bundt pan and is also called a bundt cake.
 It is made from 4 main ingredients- flour, sugar, butter, and eggs; typically a pound of each ingredient.